reubingeorge/pathology-analyzer/README.md

 ## Contact

-For questions or support, please open an issue on this repository or contact [your-email@example.com](mailto:your-email@example.com).
+For questions or support, please open an issue on this repository or contact [reubingeorge@usf.edu](mailto:reubingeorge@usf.edu).